niedzielski/cooking-recipes/rice-a-roni/index.md

    <a href=tofu-baked.jpg><img src=tofu-baked.jpg width=400
      alt='Baked tofu'></a>

-0. After ~30 minutes, add onions.
-After browning for ~20 minutes, the rice and spaghetti should be dark
+0. After ~50 minutes, add onions.
+After browning for ~20 minutes, the rice and spaghetti should be dark and some of the onions yellowed

    <a href=browned.jpg><img src=browned.jpg width=400
      alt='After browning right before bouillon'></a>